bsAb CD3-CD28

 The bsAb CD3-CD28 is a fusion protein dimer comprising tandem single-chain variable fragments (scFv)2 from two monoclonal antibodies (mAbs).
 These mAbs were derived from the clones OKT3 and 15E8 targeting the human CD3 and CD28 receptors on the cell surface of human T cells, respectively.
 It mimics the natural cross-linking of these molecules by APCs in vivo and delivers the necessary signal 1 and signal 2 to the T cells for their activation and expansion.
 This so-called (scFv)2-(scFv)2-Fc molecule belongs to the family of IgG-like antibodies.
 It features an IgG1 Fc fragment, which contributes to increased solubility, serum half-life, as well as facilitated purification.

-- Biological activity (activation and expansion of T cell populations) has been confirmed using cellular assays.
+Activation and expansion of T cells confirmed using cellular assays

 Contents